Tyler Perry's Assisted Living

 Tyler Perry's Assisted Living is an American television sitcom created and produced by Tyler Perry that premiered on BET on September 2, 2020.
 David Mann and Tamela Mann reprised their roles from Meet the Browns.

+Production

 On May 3, 2021, BET announced that the second season would premiere on May 25, 2021.
-On the same day, it was renewed for a third season, ahead of the second season premiere.
-The third season premiered on March 23, 2022.
-On February 28, 2023, it was announced that the fourth season will premiere on March 22, 2023.
+On the same day, ahead of the second season premiere, the series was renewed for a third season, which premiered on March 23, 2022.
+On March 20, 2023, it was announced that the fourth season would premiere on March 22, 2023.
+On April 16, 2024, the series was renewed for a fifth season that premiered on August 13, 2024.
+Season six premiered on May 6, 2025.

 Plot

 After losing his job, Jeremy and his family decide to move back to Georgia to help his grandfather, who ends up buying a run-down home for the elderly and becomes way in over his head.
 Mr. Brown and Cora show up at the right time to be investors and run the retirement home with Vinny.